odoo/documentation/content/applications/finance/fiscal_localizations/australia.rst

 .. image:: australia/PAY_18.png
    :align: center

 Create a second individual payslip and include it in the same batch.
-Change the salary structure on that payslip to “Australia: Termination Payments”.
+Change the salary structure on that payslip to **Australia: Termination Payments**.
 Before computing the sheet, it is important to provide the payslip with details of the termination.

 .. image:: australia/PAY_19.png
    :align: center

-- Genuine or non-genuine redundancy.
-This choice will have an impact on the amounts and caps defined per ETP type.
+- **Genuine or non-genuine redundancy.** This choice will have an impact on the amounts and caps defined per ETP type.
-- ETP types.
-First, see the full list of termination payment types in “Other Input Types” by filtering by “ETP Type is Set”.
+- **ETP types.** First, see the full list of termination payment types in “Other Input Types” by filtering by “ETP Type is Set”.

 .. image:: australia/PAY_20.png
    :align: center

-Add the relevant ETP type in the “Other Inputs” table of the payslip, then compute the payslip.
+Add the relevant ETP type in the **Other Inputs** table of the payslip, then compute the payslip.
 For example:

 .. image:: australia/PAY_21.png
    :align: center